-- Granite administered its second Employee Engagement Survey in May 2023 to gain an understanding of employee engagement and the effectiveness of its workplace practices; - Granite contributes at least 500 local currency (USD/CAD/EUR) per income-producing property in its portfolio toward charitable donations; - Granite operates under a hybrid working model, providing enhanced work from home flexibility during the work week; - In September and October 2024, Granite held regional staff retreats in Amsterdam, Toronto and Dallas where internal staff and third-party consultants presented updates on recent market trends, company performance, and current projects to all employees.
-In addition, staff volunteered through local charitable organizations and had the opportunity to participate in various team-bonding events; - Granite's global staff logged 1,385 hours for training and education in 2024, supporting the personal and professional development of Granite's employees; - In 2024, Granite invested an average of \$1,232 per employee in education and training to support its employees in their professional development and growth; and - Granite was selected as one of Canada's Top Small and Medium Employers for 2024 and 2025 by Mediacorp Canada.
+- Granite administered its second Employee Engagement Survey in May 2023 to gain an understanding of employee engagement and the effectiveness of its workplace practices; - Granite contributes at least 500 local currency (USD/CAD/EUR) per income-producing property in its portfolio toward charitable donations.
+In 2024, Granite contributed a total of \$182,000 to charities, including \$74,500 to local charities and organizations; - Granite operates under a hybrid working model, providing enhanced work from home flexibility during the work week; - In September and October 2024, Granite held regional staff retreats in Amsterdam, Toronto and Dallas where internal staff and third-party consultants presented updates on recent market trends, company performance, and current projects to all employees.
+In addition, staff volunteered through local charitable organizations and had the opportunity to participate in various team-bonding events; - In 2024, Granite's global staff logged 1,385 hours, and Granite invested an average of \$1,232, per employee, on training and education, supporting the personal and professional development of Granite's employees; and - In 2024 and 2025, Granite was selected as one of Canada's Top Small and Medium Employers by Mediacorp Canada.
 This recognition is awarded to organizations that exhibit exceptional workplace practices and policies.